JetBrains/guide/site/java/tips/parameter-info/index.md

       https://www.jetbrains.com/help/idea/viewing-reference-information.html#type-info
 video: "https://youtu.be/OIJLa6rixdM"
 callToAction:
-  {
-    url: "/java/tips/type-information/",
+  url: "/java/tips/type-information/"
-    message: "In addition to parameter information, you can get IntelliJ IDEA to give you type information too!", }
+  message: "In addition to parameter information, you can get IntelliJ IDEA to give you type information too!"
 ---

 Sometimes it's helpful to know the type of a parameter in your code when it's not immediately apparent to you.
 Use <kbd>⌃⇧P</kbd> (macOS) / <kbd>Ctrl+Shift+P</kbd> (Windows/Linux) to get the type information of a parameter in your code.